 As you can see, the limited field for research in the context of long-term effects of using marijuana makes it difficult to dig deeper into the subject.
 The above examples of such effects are actually mild if you keep things in moderation.
 Actually, it’s a far cry from what you can experience after abstaining from alcohol or tobacco.

 What’s your story, guys?
-Do experience any long-term effects of smoking weed?
+Do experience any long-term effects from smoking weed?